hashicorp/nomad/demo/csi/portworx-csi-plugin/README.md

 * Portworx 2.8.0 or higher is required for using the Portworx CSI Driver on Nomad
 * Nomad 1.1.0 or higher is recommended for the full suite of volume operations
 * A minimum of 3 nodes is required for running Portworx on Nomad
+* Connection to a consul cluster is required

 ## Configure your Nomad clients